AreebaMJaved/AreebaMJaved/README.md

 ## About

 I'm a Software Engineer with a background in full-stack development, working primarily across the MERN stack — React and Next.js on the frontend, Node.js and Express on the backend, with MongoDB and SQL databases depending on the project.
 My Software Engineering degree shaped how I approach problems: thinking in terms of system design, data structures, and the SDLC rather than just shipping features.
-Testing and SQA are part of how I build, not an afterthought, and I've been extending that into API testing and automation with Playwright.
-Beyond the core stack, I work on integrating AI/LLM APIs into web applications and deploying production apps to the cloud.
+Testing and SQA are part of how I build, not an afterthought, and I've been extending that into API testing and automation with Playwright and Cypress.
+Beyond the core stack, I integrate AI/LLM APIs into web applications and have worked with agentic AI — tool-using, multi-step AI workflows — across several projects, alongside deploying production apps to the cloud.

 <br/>